Volkswagen Touareg: Touareg R PHEV

-Motorsports
+Edition 20

+In 2022, to celebrate the 20th anniversary of the Touareg, Volkswagen revealed the 'Edition 20'.
+The model featured 'Meloe Blue' paintwork with Edition 20 badging on the pillars, and a reworked interior with illuminated panels and numerous displays of the Edition 20 logo.
+The car was available with four drivetrain variants; the pair of V6 TDIs, the V6 TSI, and the plug-in hybrid V6 TSI.
+It was priced in Europe at $77,530.

+Facelift

+A facelift was unveiled on 23 May 2023, with more advanced matrix LED headlights and an illuminated rear logo among the changes.

+Markets

+Egypt

+On 1 June 2024, Volkswagen Egypt introduced the 2024 Touareg R Line with a 2.0L TFSI and an 8 speed ZF Automatic Transmission.

+Malaysia

+The facelifted third-generation flagship SUV, first introduced back in 2018, arrives in CKD locally assembled 3.0 TSI V6 form and sits at the top of Volkswagen Passenger Cars Malaysia's (VPCM) lineup.

+Safety

+Motorsport

 A modified Touareg dubbed Stanley won the 2005 DARPA Grand Challenge.

 Pikes Peak

 VW Touareg TDI entered the 85th running of the Pikes Peak International Hill Climb, with V10 TDI Touaregs and a V6 TDI Touareg, driven by Ryan Arciero, Mike Miller, and Chris Blais.
 Arciero won the race with a time of 13:17:703 setting a new division record for the fastest time with a diesel powered vehicle.
 Miller finished second with a time of 13:25:247.
 Chris Blais finished third with a time of 15:48:312.

 Baja 500

 The 2.5L R5 TDI won a 2007 Baja 500 class with drivers Mark Miller/Ralph Pitchford (USA/South Africa).

 Baja 1000

 It includes a 5.5 L V12 clean diesel engine with dual Garrett TR30R turbochargers rated at 550 PS and 850 Nm of torque, Xtrac six-speed sequential transmission, 9-inch rear axle, Fox Racing Shocks, KMC 17" custom forged Beadlock wheels with BFGoodrich Baja KRT 37x13.5x17 tires, Lowrance 9200 GPS and Sparco carbon fiber racing seats.
 It uses a mid-engine, rear-wheel drive layout.
 The chassis and body were designed by Arciero Miller Racing and Volkswagen Design Center California respectively.

 The vehicle was unveiled at the 2008 LA Auto Show.

 The Race Touareg TDI Trophy Truck completed the 41st Annual Tecate SCORE Baja 1000 race with 13th position for Trophy Truck Class.
 The vehicle was driven by Mark Miller.